lijiaqiang1988926/Automated-ECC-Design-Tool-AEDT/README.md

 - Mode: [0] Correction; [1] Correction and Detection
 - Injection_Num: The number of faults injected to test the codes.
 # License
-The users can use this tool for research purpose, but not for commercial applicaitons

 # Authors
 The Tool was developed by Jiaqiang Li.
 Lulu Liao and Zhaoqian Zhang developed the GUI of the Tool.
 Pedro Reviriego was involved in the conceptual design of the tool.